Banner

 How hard is the hike really?

 Moderate to difficult.
 It is not about altitude, the highest point is the Sun Gate at 2,730m, lower than Cusco.
 It is about steps and duration.
 You hike six to seven hours with a steady climb to Wiñay Wayna, then the stone stairs locals call the Gringo Killer before Inti Punku.
-If you can walk ten kilometers in a day with hills and carry a daypack, you can do it.
+If you can walk ten kilometres in a day with hills and carry a daypack, you can do it.
 Train with stairs for three weeks before.

 Will I get altitude sickness?